-Charge Mode Output accelerometers do not contain built-in signal conditioning electronics.
-As a result, external signal conditioning is required to interface their generated measurement signals to readout or recording instruments.
-The sensor’s charge output signals can be conditioned with either a laboratory style, adjustable charge amplifier or, for an economical approach, with an in-line, fixed charge converter.
-The charge amplifier converts a charge output to a low impedance voltage output.
-It is easier for a data system to be setup and calibrated with a simulated a voltage signal.
+External signal conditioning is required to interface charge mode measurement signals to readout or recording instruments.
+The charge output signals can be conditioned with either a laboratory style charge amplifier or an in-line fixed charge converter.
+Each of these products convert the charge output to a low impedance voltage signal.

 - High Temperature Vibration Measurements